MichaelLeith/Mockery/README.md

 # Mockery

-This is a quick prototype to learn how Mocking frameworks (like Mockito) in Java (14) work.
+This is a quick library to learn how Mocking frameworks (like Mockito) in Java (currently 14, but likely works for java8+) work.

-## TODO

-* Cleanup Spy/Matcher logic
-* Explore Instrumentation
-* Test + Optimize concurrency support
-* Unwrap recursion when reading asm?

 ## Dependencies

-Objenesis - for initializing mocks without calling constructors asm - for generating mocks
+Objenesis - for initializing mocks without calling constructors

+asm - for generating mocks

 ## Quick Example